macrotex/python-exponential-backoff-ca/README.md

 available time slots increases.

 For example, define the time slot size to be two seconds.
-In the first iteration the number of available slots is one.
+In the first iteration the number of available slots is `2**1-1=1`.
 The number N of slots is chosen randomly in the integer interval [0, 1], that is, either zero or one.
 The wait time returned is two seconds multiplied by N.

-In the second iteration the number of available slots is two.
-The number N of slots is chosen randomly in the integer interval [0, 2], that is, either zero, one, or two.
-The wait time returned is two seconds multiplied by N.

-In the third iteration the number of available slots is four.
-The number N of slots is chosen randomly in the integer interval [0, 4], that is, either zero, one, two, three, or four.
+In the second iteration the number of available slots is `2**2-1=3`.
+The number N of slots is chosen randomly in the integer interval [0, 3], that is, either zero, one, two, or three.
 The wait time returned is two seconds multiplied by N.

 And so on.